reg1reg1/reg1reg1.github.io/project.md

 12. Ansible for managing multiple nodes in the network
 13. Python for automation.

-The full project can be found here:>
+The full project can be found here: <a href="">Github Link </a>.
+I am still continuing work in this area, if you have similar interests would be happy to collaborate.
-The whitepaper on the same can be found here:>
+The whitepaper on the same can be found here:> <a href="https://github.com/reg1reg1/NSM-Implementation/blob/master/Project%20Whitepaper.pdf">Pdf link</a>

+# 3. Academic Coursework:

+## Penetration Testing and Vulnerability Analysis: Paper Reviews